-We are now open to fellowship applications.
+Thank you to all applicants.
+We are now closed to fellowship applications.

 At the COUNTERCLOCK Arts Collective, we believe that all art is inherently interdisciplinary.
 Auditory signals spark certain brushstrokes; poetry fuses images and lyric with text.
 Collaboration across disciplines creates works of immersion, magic, and transportation; the very act of artistic collaboration is a direct channel for empathy and awareness.

 The Arts Collective is a fellowship program that allows creative writers, visual artists, and musicians to explore, illuminate, and grow through collaborating on interdisciplinary projects.

 Fellows participate in a free 4-week collaborative program, connect with talented and passionate peers, have around-the-clock access to highly accomplished mentors, and are eligible for a monetary stipend to help them pursue projects and arts-related initiatives.

 We hope that CAC fellows can emerge from the program with the vision and connections to make a change in the world of the creative arts.